Bohm's approach to quantum mechanics: Alternative theory or practical picture?

-Leaving aside such deep matters and remaining at a bare formal level -- i.e., taking on a more pragmatic viewpoint -- what Bohmian mechanics does is to provide us with a precise mathematical language to tackle quantum problems,\cite{wyatt-bk,chattaraj-bk,hughes-bk,sanz-bk-2,oriols-bk,benseny:EPJD:2014} complementary to the mathematical language involved in other more widely known quantum pictures,\footnote{Following Schiff\cite{schiff-bk} (see p.~171), here the term ``picture'' will also be used instead of ``representation'', leaving the latter ``for designation of the choice of axes in Hilbert space or, equivalently, the choice of the complete orthonormal set of functions, with respect to which the states and dynamical variables are specified.''} such as those proposed by Schr\"odinger, Heisenberg, Wigner and Moyal, or Feynman, for instance.
+Leaving aside such deep matters and remaining at a bare formal level -- i.e., taking on a more pragmatic viewpoint -- what Bohmian mechanics does is to provide us with a precise mathematical language to tackle quantum problems \cite{wyatt-bk,chattaraj-bk,hughes-bk,sanz-bk-2,oriols-bk,benseny:EPJD:2014}, complementary to the mathematical language involved in other more widely known quantum pictures \cite{note1}, such as those proposed by Schr\"odinger, Heisenberg, Wigner and Moyal, or Feynman, for instance (for the interested reader, an enlightening perspective on the different formulations of quantum mechanics is provided by Styer {\it et al.}\ in ``Nine formulations of quantum mechanics'' \cite{styer:AJP:2002}).
 Such a language has a strong reminiscence of classical hydrodynamics, offering an alternative way to represent quantum phenomena in terms of swarms of time-evolving streamlines or trajectories.
 In spite of this neat single-event dynamics, the results obtained from a statistical analysis of the behavior of these swarms of trajectories is in direct correspondence with the expectation value associated with quantum observables in those other quantum pictures.